rgrannell1/kea/README.md

-Arrow is a toolset of more than one hundred functions from languages like Haskell, Javascript, and functions designed just for R. These include familiar functions like Map, Select, Reduce and Compose, as well as many functions for working with na values, reshaping collections, composing functions and manipulating strings.
+Arrow is a toolset of more than one hundred functions from languages like Haskell, JavaScript, and functions designed just for R. These include familiar functions like Map, Select, Reduce and Compose, as well as many functions for working with na values, reshaping collections, composing functions and manipulating strings.